LOADING CLOSE

 We are committed to being as transparent, equitable and inclusive as possible so we can co-create a shared future that will make good health achievable for everyone in Howard County.

-We’ve been hard at work engaging with our community and gathering important information about the lived experiences of and significant barriers faced by residents of color, especially those who live in lower-income households.
-Hear more about what we’re learning in these presentations from several of our partners who have been with us along the way.
+We engaged deeply with our community and gathered important information about the lived experiences of and significant barriers faced by residents of color, especially those who live in lower-income households.
+Hear more about the data we collected in these presentations from several of our partners who have been with us along the way.

 Our Research